Lapin0t/phd-manuscript/main/04_ogs.typ

 ] <def-ogs-g-naive>

 #remark[
-  To avoid needlessly duplicating definitions we have prefered a symmetric game, where the client and server half-games are equal.
+  To avoid needlessly duplicating definitions we have preferred a symmetric game, where the client and server half-games are equal.
 To achieve this, we do not use an _absolute_ point of view on the scopes, where some player would always append to the first component $Gamma$ while the other player would